Recycled Water Policy

 Proposed Amendment to the Recycled Water Policy

 In December 2016, the State Water Board adopted Resolution No. 2016-0061, which directed staff to reconvene the Science Advisory Panel to update its recommendations for monitoring CECs in recycled water and update the Recycled Water Policy considering changes that have taken place since 2013.
-The draft amendment to the Recycled Water Policy is expected to be released for public comment in April 2018.

 - Agenda for January 4 stakeholder workshop